Rhialto/twiXt/README.md

 - resource_name:
-  The name to use with XtSetValues() and XtGetValues() to access the resource.
+  The name to use with XtSetValues() and XtGetValues() to access the resource (or with XtCreateWidget() or in a resource file).
   This is in principle an arbitrary string, but conventionally it is in camelCase (lower case initial).
   This name is actually generated from the instance field name, which is in lower_case_style.
-  To prevent typos in the name, a `#define` is generated with the same
+  A `#define` is generated with the same name: `XtN`_resourceName_.
-  name: `XtN`_resourceName_.
+  It is usual to use the define instead of the literal string.
+  This prevents typos in the name.

-  In the example, this is border_color.
+  In the example, this is `border_color`.

 - resource_class:
   Not to be confused with "class" as in the meaning of "type", but